 For more specific tips and a guide to taking care of your roof, HVAC systems, and plumbing, be sure to check out this infographic courtesy of Wagner in Albuquerque, NM:

-Need a home loan?
 If you’re in the market to buy a home, Sammamish Mortgage is available to help.
 We offer a wide variety of mortgage programs and tools with flexible qualification criteria.
-We’ve been helping buyers obtain the mortgages they need in Washington, Oregon, Colorado, and Idaho for over 25 years, and we’d love to help you too.
+We’ve been helping buyers obtain the mortgages they need in Washington, Oregon, Colorado, and Idaho for over 28 years, and we’d love to help you too.
 Please contact us today to get started.